The World's Smallest Pasta Shapes

 20.)
 Gramigna

-The grasses that grow in the Emilia Romagna region of Italy are the inspiration for this tiny little shape.
-You'll almost always find it served with Italian pork sausage in a typical Bologna dish called Gramigna alla Salsiccia.
+The grasses that grow in the Emilia Romagna region of Italy inspired this tiny little shape.
+It's almost always served with Italian pork sausage in a typical Bologna dish called Gramigna alla Salsiccia.

 Gramigna pasta shape.